Jean-Pierre Danel: Puzzle Productions

 As a record producer, Danel started his own company, Puzzle Productions, in 1989.
-He produced dozens of hit records and also bought the rights for many songs from other companies, creating an 18,000-song catalogue.
+Through it, he produced dozens of hit records and also bought the rights for many songs from other companies, creating an 18,000-song catalogue.
 In several TV documentaries, record industry specialists called Danel one of the biggest independent producers in France.

-His work also includes the production, with DJ Da French Guy, of radio remixes for artists such as Madonna, Britney Spears, Daft Punk, and Moby.
+His work also includes the production, alongside DJ Da French Guy, of radio remixes for artists such as Madonna, Britney Spears, Daft Punk, and Moby.

-In 2014, he receives at Sony Music headquarters a multi-diamond disc for 25 years as a record producer, and, at the time, 23,3 million records sold and 191 gold and platinum disc received as a producer.
+In 2014, he received a multi-diamond disc for 25 years as a record producer at Sony Music headquarters, 23.3 million records sold, and 191 gold and platinum discs received as a producer.

+Ten years later, in 2024, he received another multi-diamond record for 35 years as a producer, 26.2 million records sold, and 207 certified gold and platinum discs.

 Writer

 Danel is also the author of several books, the best known of which are biographies of French playwright and actor Sacha Guitry.
-His second book about Guitry is featured on the book list for French students at Berkeley University, CA. In 2023, he publishes a biography of French theater star Sarah Bernhardt.Danel also published in 2012 a book about the Fender Stratocaster (foreword by Hank Marvin).
-In 2014, he released the video "The Fender Stratocaster Story", based on the book and on his vast collection of guitars, in which can be found "Miss Daisy", a scarce 1954 pre-production Stratocaster, worth US$250,000.
+His second book about Guitry is featured on the book list for French students at Berkeley University, CA.

+In 2023, he published a biography of French theater star Sarah Bernhardt.
+Danel also published a book in 2012 about the Fender Stratocaster (foreword by Hank Marvin).
+In 2014, he released the video "The Fender Stratocaster Story", based on the book and on his vast collection of guitars, in which can be found "Miss Daisy", a scarce 1954 pre-production Stratocaster worth US$250,000.

 Charities

-Danel produced records to the benefit of various charities (AIDS, Amnesty International, etc.).
-Also a vegetarian and animal lover, Danel launched "Guitar Players for Animal Rights" to the benefit of PETA, and was joined by fellow guitarists Brian May (of Queen), Steve Lukather (of Toto), Hank Marvin (of The Shadows) as well as French stars such as singer and composer/producer for Celine Dion, Jean-Jacques Goldman or French movie star Jean-Paul Belmondo.
+Danel produced records to the benefit of various charities, including Amnesty International and for AIDS.

+A vegetarian and animal lover, Danel launched Guitar Players for Animal Rights to the benefit of PETA, and was joined by fellow guitarists Brian May (of Queen), Steve Lukather (of Toto), Hank Marvin (of The Shadows), as well as French stars such as singer and composer/producer for Celine Dion, Jean-Jacques Goldman, and French movie star Jean-Paul Belmondo.